ratnakeraditya04/project-bmi-calculator/README.md

-# Calculator---Learning-Backend-Development
+# BMI - Calculator
-This is the Web Application that I learn to develop and deploy.
+This is a web application that I developed while I was just started learning Backend Development.This application helps you in calulating the BMI - Body Mass Index of a person.